MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-ha-kubernetes.md

 - Review the contents of the [companion GitHub repository](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/tree/master/AKSe-on-AzStackHub), which contains additional assets referenced in this article.
 - Have an account that can access the [Azure Stack Hub user portal](/azure-stack/user/azure-stack-use-portal), with at least ["contributor" permissions](/azure-stack/user/azure-stack-manage-permissions).

-## Download and Prepare AKS Engine
+## Download and prepare AKS Engine

 AKS Engine is a binary that can be used from any Windows or Linux host that can reach the Azure Stack Hub Azure Resource Manager endpoints.
 This guide describes deploying a new Linux (or Windows) VM on Azure Stack Hub.
 It will be used later when AKS Engine deploys the Kubernetes clusters.